sjanel/coincenter/README.md

 ##### Withdraw refresh time

 You can customize the withdraw refresh time of the periodic checks during the continuous checking of withdraw status and receive at destination in **synchronous** mode.
-For that, specify a different time period with `--withdraw-refresh-time` that expects a string representation of a time.
+For that, specify a different time period with `--refresh-time` that expects a string representation of a time.

 Defaults to 5 seconds.

 ##### Withdraw asynchronous mode

 By default `coincenter` will exit withdraw process only once destination has received the funds.
-You can change the behavior to an **asynchronous** mode thanks to `--withdraw-async` option, which is like a fire and forget mode.
+You can change the behavior to an **asynchronous** mode thanks to `--async` option, which is like a fire and forget mode.
 Once the withdraw is initiated, withdraw process is finished and the withdraw is not followed anymore.

 ### Dust sweeper